 French far-right presidential candidates fight for limelight

-PARIS (AP) — France’s dueling far-right presidential candidates are holding back-to-back campaign rallies Saturday, trying to steal each other’s thunder and keep their anti-immigration, anti-Islam agenda front and center in the race for the April presidential election.
+PARIS (AP) — France’s dueling far-right presidential candidates held back-to-back campaign rallies Saturday, trying to steal each other’s thunder and keep their anti-immigration, anti-Islam agenda front and center in the race for April’s presidential election.

-Marine Le Pen, who came in second in the last presidential election in 2017, is holding what’s billed as her first major campaign event in the city of Reims in Champagne country.
-She will present her platform and try to reinvigorate her base after some high-profile defections to the campaign of rival Eric Zemmour.
+Marine Le Pen, who came in second in the 2017 presidential election, was holding her first major campaign event in the city of Reims in Champagne country.
+She presented her platform to thousands of supporters and tried to reinvigorate her base after some high-profile defections to the campaign of rival Eric Zemmour.

-Zemmour, a pundit and provocateur who has been repeatedly convicted of hate speech, planned a rally in the northern city of Lille on the same day as Le Pen’s, apparently to try to draw attention away from her.
+Zemmour, a pundit and provocateur who has been repeatedly convicted of hate speech, held a rally in the northern city of Lille on the same day, apparently to try to draw attention away from Le Pen.

-Both are hoping to unseat President Emmanuel Macron in the two-round election April 10 and 24.
+Both are hoping to unseat President Emmanuel Macron in the election on April 10, which also has a presidential runoff between the top two contenders on April 24.
 Macron has a campaign team in place but has yet to officially declare his candidacy.
 A centrist, he has shifted to the right amid growing support for conservative and far-right policies, notably on security and immigration.

+Both Le Pen and Zemmour want tougher rules on immigration, including less state aid for migrants.
+Both oppose wind farms and want more support for nuclear energy, which currently fuels some 70% of France’s energy needs.

 Le Pen, a member of parliament, has been working for a decade to clean up the image of her National Rally party and build up its political base, to make it more palatable to a broader swath of voters and improve her chances at the presidency.

+She blasted Macron for his “reckless policies” and immigration management during her speech Saturday but for the most part stayed clear of insults.

+“It’s up to the French people to decide who gets to live in France and who becomes a citizen,” Le Pen said, adding that immigrants “must submit to this country’s values” and not the other way around.

-Zemmour has no political experience but is widely known for his role as a TV commentator that allowed him to spread his extreme views.
+Zemmour has no political experience but is widely known for his role as a TV commentator, which has allowed him to spread his extreme views.
 His program includes banning women from wearing Muslim headscarves in public and prohibiting construction of any “imposing” mosques or minarets.

+In Saturday’s address, Zemmour stuck to familiar themes: He promised to “put an end to asylum applications filed on our soil” and to wrest France from what he said was “Islamization.”
+He also accused Muslims of trampling the country’s secular values.

+“There are not many factories left in this city, but there are many mosques,” Zemmour said.
+“We don’t see many skirts anymore, but we see many niqabs.”

-He was convicted last month of inciting racial hatred for calling underage migrants thieves, rapists and murderers.
+He was convicted last month of inciting racial hatred against underage migrants.
 Zemmour previously was convicted of incitement to racial hatred after justifying discrimination against Black and Arab people in 2010, and of incitement to religious hatred for anti-Islam comments in 2016.

-Le Pen’s father Jean-Marie also has repeated hate speech convictions, but Marine Le Pen is more cautious.

 Polls suggest that Macron is favored to win a second term, but the race is close and unpredictable.
 At this stage, either Le Pen or Valerie Pecresse from the mainstream conservative Republicans party appear most likely to reach a runoff against Macron.